Raleigh, NC Social Security Disability Lawyer

-Social Security Disability Attorneys
+Social Security Disability Law Tutorial

 To help educate clients on the ins and outs of Social Security law, we created this video overview.
-Watch the video or scroll below to educate yourself on a few critical, yet little known aspects of social security.
+Watch the video or scroll below to educate yourself on a few critical, yet little-known aspects of social security.

-2. Did you know you can offer other types of disability evidence for consideration at the hearing besides medical records?
-It’s true.
+Yes!
 You can have friends, family, physicians, teachers, and former employers write letters or testify on many subjects, including the severity of your functional limitations.

-Speak With A Social Security Disability Attorney Today
+Speak With A Social Security Disability Attorney

 If you think you may qualify for disability benefits, contact the attorneys at Lennon, Camak & Bertics, PLLC, for a consultation.
 We don’t charge a dollar until we win your case!